Every seed in its sleep awaits the light – Kirsten-Daiensai

 An active body is more ready to receive information than an idle one.
 Be it indoor activity or outdoor, a growing child needs stimulation at a physical level in order to stay alert through the day.
-Regular sessions of yoga, sports and games carefully incorporated into the routine of academics pave way for the child to develop on all fronts.
+Regular sessions of yoga, sports and games carefully incorporated into the routine of academics pave way for the students to develop on all fronts.

 The placement of library, labs, extracurricular spaces and the lunch area were strategically planned to make children move around the campus.
 Being out under the sky in nature, soaking up the sun as they walk around the campus, gives them not only the much needed vitamin d but also invigorates the mind.
 Staying fit becomes a habit if incorporated into a child’s life early on.

 The sports infrastructure we have, demonstrates our commitment to the physical health of our children.
 A football and cricket ground, a basketball court, an indoor court, skating area and a tennis court in our 10 acre campus, shows the significance the school gives to keep a child physically fit.

 (2nd element of Panchmukhi Shiksha)

 Challenging a child’s intellect is a way to keep the brain cells working continuously.
 In the space of learning new concepts, having a clear objective makes learning methodical, and understanding the subjects easy.

 We promote interdisciplinary learning using ‘STREAM’ education (Science, Technology, Reading, Engineering, Arts, and Mathematics) as the base.
 This excites learners to challenge themselves in all aspects.
 The school has dedicated labs for the sciences, computers and math.
 Technology goes hand in hand with engineering.

 The importance of reading has taken a backseat in the visual world.
 We believe that reading books widens the imagination and broadens the interest in the unknown.
 A huge, well lit, well ventilated and well stocked library covering all genres and topics, stands out majestically on the campus, to inculcate reading habits in our children from a very young age.